Game week is here as 22nd-ranked Wake Forest gears up for VMI on Thursday night

-Coach Dave Clawson enters his ninth season at 22nd-ranked Wake Forest and before that was a head coach at other schools so he’s had experience with season openers.
+Coach Dave Clawson enters his ninth season at 22nd-ranked Wake Forest this year and, before that, was a head coach at other schools.
+So he’s had experience with season openers.

 Does he have a good feeling from one year to the next if his team is ready to go?